stiofanEimeid/the-online-cookbook/testing.md

 <img src="https://github.com/stiofanEimeid/the-online-cookbook/blob/master/static/img/flowchartfinal.png" alt="User login and registration flowchart"/>
 </div>

-The flowchart documents all the eventualities of a user trying to gain access to the database.
+The flowchart documents all the eventualities of a user trying to login or register.

 ### Registering